detkov/Own-Music-Recommendation-System/README.md

 It's not that obvious due to the dirty (real-world) data.

 Currently available notebooks:
-* Data analysis and Plotly visualizations can be found [here](https://www.kaggle.com/detkov/starter-music-analysis-and-plotly-tutorial).
+* Data analysis and Plotly visualizations can be found [here](https://www.kaggle.com/detkov/starter-music-analysis-and-plotly-tutorial);
-* Creation of the simple dense NN and further exploration of received song embeddings can be found [here](https://www.kaggle.com/detkov/music-classification).
+* Creation of the simple dense NN and further exploration of received songs' embeddings can be found [here](https://www.kaggle.com/detkov/music-classification).

 <b>UPD: dataset on [kaggle](https://www.kaggle.com/detkov/lyrics-dataset) was deleted, so now you can get it via [Google Drive](https://drive.google.com/drive/folders/10FOIW80rjwTsudtsB8wQhs0q9arn9_gj?usp=sharing).</b>